“What the work of art looks like isn’t too important.” Sol LeWitt

 10. I feel like the nature of an object is that it has no nature.
 Art seems to support that.
 I guess I wish I knew how the actual, physical book, Life Is with People, were made?
 Where did its paper come from?
 Which machines and people assembled it?
 How was it designed?
 Which programs were used?
 Where did the drawings come from and how did they get into the book Tyrant Books published?
 What were the ideas informing it?
 I try to imagine all the forces of history coming together to make this book–again and again, but microscopically different each time–just as all the forces of history come together each moment I breathe.
 Sometimes, when I face a window and close my eyes, I almost experience sex.

 11. I wonder what the function is of the drawings in Atticus Lish’s Life Is with People?
 Of course, I feel like there are probably more than one.
 But, maybe, sometimes at different times–and for different people at different times–there’s only very temporarily one?
 I wonder if, provisionally, one of the functions of Life Is with People is the radical critique of institutions of art?
-Almost everyday I make art with my eyes closed that consists of nothing other than my ideas of it: meaningless, paradoxical, black.
+Almost everyday I make art with my eyes closed that consists of nothing other than my ideas of it: meaningless, paradoxical, black, maybe.